ahmad-rameez/resilient-browser-automation/README.md

-# Resilient Browser Automation for Multi-Step UX Flows
+# Resilient Browser Automation for UX Flows

 This repository contains a small, self-contained browser automation script written in vanilla JavaScript.